almin/almin/docs/api/Context.md

     onChange(onChangeHandler: (hangingStores: Array<Store>) => void): void;
 ```

-If anyone store that is passed to constructor is changed, then call `onChangeHandler`
+If anyone store that is passed to constructor is changed, then call `onChangeHandler`.
 `onChangeHandler` arguments is an array of `Store` instances.

 ### Example